astrotime/timenomad_app/collections/_posts/2020-10-21-first-and-second-saturn-returns.md

 Movement of Saturn around the Zodiacal circle is akin to the **movement of a watch hand**.
 Using astrological houses makes more sense than using Zodiac signs: houses are more specific to each individual than more generic Zodiac signs.

-Depending on what **house system** one uses, Saturn will spend varying amounts of time in each sector of the circle.
-House models that are based on equal divisions of houses and don’t use the midheaven point (for example, whole sign, equal house) take Saturn \~2.5 years to cross.
+Depending on what **house system** one uses, Saturn will spend **varying amounts of time** in each sector of the circle. **Simpler house models** that are based on equal divisions of houses and don’t use the midheaven point (for example, whole sign, equal house) take Saturn \~2.5 years to cross.

-More sophisticated house models (for example, Placidus, Koch, Regiomontanus, Campanus) produce houses of varying size depending on geographic location and date of the natal chart.
+More **sophisticated house models** (for example, Placidus, Koch, Regiomontanus, Campanus) produce houses of varying size depending on geographic location and date of the natal chart.
 They are more complex but traditionally trusted to be more specific as they reflect more of celestial mechanics.

 ## Approaching the First Saturn return at 27-31 years